 Hardly are all defined cases of overweight problematic.
 Some in the field maintain that the goal is for all individuals to attain an “appropriate” BMI.
 Short of that, they will be at risk for various health problems.
 My intuition and much science beg to differ.
 Many people are fine–if not perhaps better off–with a little extra weight on them.
 Pavarotti once said, “The reason fat people are happy is that their nerves are well protected.”
 My own observations reveal that the neurotically thin tend to be more frayed than their rounder counterparts.
 Besides, BMI is just a tool.
 At times it is a cruel tool—or at least a not very nice one.
 It makes no allowance for age, fitness, or even natural body type.
 Whether we like it or not, our bodies will shift and change as we age.
 Nature, with no ill intent, seems to want to round us out a bit as we mature.
 That is how we get to be grandpas and grandmas.
 Appropriate BMI does not necessarily confer lack of health risks–only ones of a particular nature.
 Last long enough, and we tend to eventually shrink back down.

 Do not get me wrong.
 I am not undermining the seriousness of the obesity crisis that we are facing.
 I understand its consequences perhaps more than most.
-I see the implications of weight that people struggle with on a daily basis and I strive to alleviate the challenges through educational, lifestyle and nutritional support.
+I see the implications of excessive weight that people struggle with on a daily basis and I strive to alleviate the challenges through educational, lifestyle, and nutritional support.
 I bemoan the forces that are propelling our society into ever-expanding levels of girth, especially those that are now affecting our children.